Yabu Meizan

-Yabu Meizan (藪 明山, birth name Yabu Masashichi (藪 政七), January 20, 1853 – 1934) was a Japanese artist and workshop owner known for painting on porcelain.
-His studio produced high-end Satsuma ware, primarily for the export market.
-That term was originally coined for artistic painted porcelain from the Satsuma Province.
-Eventually it expanded to include low-quality porcelain that was mass-produced for export, whereas Meizan was one of the artists who continued the tradition of high artistic quality while also successfully exporting.
+Yabu Meizan (藪 明山, birth name Yabu Masashichi (藪 政七), January 20, 1853 – May 2, 1934) was a Japanese artist and workshop owner known for painting on porcelain.
+His studio in Osaka produced high-end Satsuma ware primarily for the export market.
+He is known for highly detailed works that combined large numbers of human or animal figures in a single scene, as well as for works that bore just one motif.
+He won awards at, a succession of exhibitions both in Japan and internationally and took part in organising some exhibitions.

+The term "Satsuma ware" was originally coined for artistic painted porcelain from Satsuma Province.
+Eventually it expanded to include low-quality porcelain that was mass-produced for export.
+Meizan was one of the artists who did not sacrifice quality.
 He is regarded as the "prince" of this medium and today his works are sought after by collectors.